| Note: Spellings are as they appear in the

 Jane (nee

-DIED AT CONWAY -
+Wright) | DIED AT CONWAY -

 Mrs. Neilson, wife of Robert Neilson, general superintendent of the

-Philadelphia and Erie division of the Pennsylvania Railroad, who died at her
+Philadelphia and Erie division of the Pennsylvania Railroad, who died at her summer

-four daughters.
-A winter was spent to Colorado, but no home seemed so dear as that of her native township, where she passed,
+daughters.
+A winter was spent to Colorado, but no home seemed so dear as that

-Thursday morning.
+friends.
+The funeral took place on Thursday morning.
 Died At

 Fredericksburgh - Mrs. R. Neilson, wife of the general superintendent of the